-The need for automating tasks on the Raspberry Pi doubles on the embedded systems field, especially in applications that require a minimal setup.
-In this tutorial, we are going to start programs automatically on boot or in regular time intervals on a Raspberry Pi using CRON.
+Starting programs automatically is extremely useful for Raspberry Pi projects.
+In this tutorial, we are going to start programs automatically on boot and at regular time intervals on a Raspberry Pi using Cron.

 Cron is the default task scheduler utility on Linux-based operating systems like the Raspberry Pi OS.
-It’s the perfect tool for our tutorial today as it can start programs and shell scripts on boot or at regular intervals.
-Cron is widely used in automating recurring tasks such as sending reports, updating daily weather, watering the plants, etc.
+It’s the perfect tool for this application as it can start programs and shell scripts on boot or at regular intervals.
+Cron is widely used in automating recurring tasks such as sending sensor data reports, updating the weather daily, watering the plants, etc.

 sudo crontab -e